twbraam/sphinx-markdown-builder/CONTRIBUTING.md

 # Contributing

-We accept contributions of every kind: documentation, code, artwork.
+We accept contributions of every kind: documentation, code, and artwork.
 Any help is greatly appreciated.
 This document contains everything needed to get started with your first contribution.